MMatinKateb/Titanic-Spaceship/README.md

 ## Titanic Spaceship

-This repository contains the code and resources for the "Titanic Spaceship" ML project, developed by Mohammad Matin Kateb as capstone project.
+This repository contains the code and resources for the "Titanic Spaceship" ML project, developed by Mohammad Matin Kateb as capstone project of bachelor's degree.

 Supervisor: Dr. Behzad Zamani